dpshibby/dpshibby.github.io/README.md

 A favorite pic of myself, lightly edited by a friend.
 You can get it and laugh at it [here](/img/freedom_scaled.png).

+* I'm a big proponent of [free](https://www.gnu.org/philosophy/free-sw.html) as in freedom software
 * I am currently a UCSD student at Revelle and computer science major
 * I enjoy the Latin language and am thinking about pursuing a minor
 * My favorite programming language is C. Yep, now that was a good language